dieuwedeboer/scottishmetricalpsalter/README.md

 Want to learn the tenor line on your favourite tune?
 Select the tune, disable the other voices, and play it back at whatever speed or pitch you find comfortable.

+# Current features

+* A handful of tunes from the FCC Split-Leaf Psalter as dynamic sheet music.
+* Audio playback, adjust SATB volumes independently, select instruments, change tempo, and transpose sheet music.
+* The traditional text of the entire 150 *Psalms of David in Metre* with second versions.
+* Commentary on the metrical Psalms from John Brown of Haddington.

 # Roadmap

-* Basic controls to select a tune, manipulate playback, set SATB volumes independently, select soundfonts, change tempo, and transpose sheet music.
+* Ability to switch between split-leaf, tune-only, and psalm-only displays.
+* View a selection of stanzas as inline lyrics on a tune.
 * Digitise the full list of tunes from the printed FCC 2013 Scottish Psalmody.
-* Split-leaf support with the traditional Psalter text and Psalm selection.
 * Tracking metadata about tunes, including suggested Psalm/tune matches.
 * Support tunes and additionals from other split-leaf versions.
+* Dedicated domain, add to home, and local storage for Offline capability.
 * Use a device's microphone to identify a tune being sung or hummed.

 # Converting a tune to MusicXML